shim4u/mikotoboard/README.md

 Or, you can just change application port to 80 and start script as root, your choice, really.
 Requirements: TornadoWeb, Python Imaging Library, Mongodb, pymogno, python2.<br>
 <font color="red">WARNING!</font> this script makes use of asynchronous featuers of tornado web.<br>
-Oh, and by the way, there's alot of russian language used.
+Oh, and by the way, there's a lot of russian language used.
 You'll have to translate it yourself, by now.
 I'll add internationalization later, someday.